 Dress yourself and your work space

 How can you bring yourself to work at home when you are dressed in your night suit and have your work laptop placed on your unmade bed?
-Not very motivating as you get those casual home vibes while working, and you can easily fall into the routine of working ungodly hours in order to meet a deadline.
+Not very motivating as you get those casual home vibes while working, and you can easily fall into the routine of working ungodly hours in order to meet a deadline while telecommuting.

-So as you wake up, dress in your work gear and set up your workspace where there are no distractions.
-That means a clean uncluttered desk free of dirty mugs, old sticky notes, half-eaten snacks, etc.
+So, if you want to know how to be productive at home, as you wake up, dress in your work gear and set up your workspace where there are no distractions.
+That means a clean uncluttered desk free of dirty mugs, old sticky notes, half-eaten snacks, etc. Make your workstation as professional and conducive to productivity as possible.

 You would actually feel that you are at work in a professional setting.
 Plus, the anticipation of shedding that work uniform after a long day and getting into your comfy clothes and bed would be a good motivation to get your work done quickly.